-The toothed racks are equipped with rubber feet and bear most of the weight of the treadmill and the person when the incline is used.
+The toothed racks are equipped with rubber feet and bear most of the weight of the treadmill and user when the incline is engaged.

 Limit switches are used to limit the lifting system.
-When the display is switched on, the running surface is automatically moved to the 0 incline position (starting position).
+When the display is switched on, the running surface is automatically moved to the 0-incline position (starting position).